Tara Isabel Dee Lago (She/Her)

 Student, Columbia University

 Hi!
-I am a first-generation sophomore at Columbia University studying Sociology and Human Rights.
+I am a rising junior at Columbia University studying Economics and Human Rights.
 My interests are on public policy, education, and immigration.
-I was born in Venezuela, and live in Wisconsin.
 In my free time I love crocheting, watching movies, and exploring the city with my friends!

 Shreya Karnik